nergalex/f5-aks-kic-lab/source/class8/module1/module1.rst

 3) Control-Plane & Management-Plane | Central Manager
 ========================================================
 A Central Manager provides provides consistent configuration and oversight for NGINX+ instances hosted anywhere.
-Central Manager is the product `NGINX Management Suite <https://www.nginx.com/blog/connect-scale-secure-apps-apis-with-f5-nginx-management-suite/>`_ that includes the module:
+Central Manager is the product `NGINX Management Suite <https://www.nginx.com/blog/connect-scale-secure-apps-apis-with-f5-nginx-management-suite/>`_ that includes only this module for handling this use case:

-    1. **Control-Plane | Instance Manager**: represents the core functionality of NGINX Management Suite.
-Operating within the control plane, Instance Manager simplifies configuration and monitoring of your NGINX fleet.
+    **Instance Manager**: represents the core functionality of NGINX Management Suite.
+Operating within the control plane, Instance Manager manages configuration and monitoring of your NGINX fleet.

 .. image:: ./_pictures/NSM-Instance-Mgr_topology.png
    :align: center